PostHog/posthog.com/contents/tutorials/fewer-unwanted-events.md

 Doing this drops any events where the property `$pathname` is `/about`.
 This is useful if certain pages on your site create a lot of events, but aren’t useful to you.
 Other uses include dropping events from a specific OS, browser, device type, location, user (distinct ID), and more.

-## Downsampling app
+## Downsampling app (not recommended)

 The third app you can use to capture fewer events is the [Downsampler](/docs/apps/downsampling) app.
 It reduces the number of events your instance will ingest by a percentage.

 To configure it, search for the “Downsampling Plugin” in Apps, click the blue gear, pick a percentage of events you want to keep, and click the toggle to activate.

 ![Downsampler app](../images/tutorials/fewer-unwanted-events/downsampler.png)

 The problem with downsampling (compared to the other methods covered) is that you have less control over event ingestion.
+The app drops a random selection of all events.
+For example, if you have a funnel that goes from pageview to signup to paid.
+The downsampler could drop the signup event breaking a funnel, or worse, it could drop a paid subscription making your customer data inaccurate.

-The app drops a random selection of events and you must guess what percentage you need.
+On top of this, you must guess what percentage you need.
 A percentage of a large number can still be a large number, which might not solve your problem.
 On the other hand, you could also be downsampling when you don’t need to.
-Downsampling is an option, but we'd recommend trying the other first.
+Downsampling is an option, but we'd recommend trying the others first.

 ## Further reading